eppuJ/CleaningDataCourseWork/README.md

 This repository contains 3 main files:

  - `run_analysis.R` - This script is used to build up and perform the analysis on the required sample data.
- - `tidy.txt` - This is the final output from the `run_analysis.R` script.
+ - `tidydataset.txt` - This is the final output from the `run_analysis.R` script.
 It contains a cleansed version of the sample data.
  - `CodeBook.md` - Contains the definitions of each of the columns in our generated `tidy.txt` file.

 ## Please Note